Norlane: Demographics

 In the 2001 Australian Bureau of Statistics Census of Population and Housing, the population of the Norlane census area was 8,628 people, in an area of 5.1 square kilometres.
 Females outnumbered males, with 4,436 females and 4,192 males as of 2001.
 Some 24% of the population of Norlane were born outside of Australia.
 The predominant age group in Norlane is 40 – 49 years.

 The three most common forms of dwelling were (in decreasing order): a separate house, a flat or apartment, and a semi-detached house.
 Residents enjoy generous land parcels, ample backyards with single story weatherboard housing built during the 1960s on 600 to 800 square metres blocks, progressively brick based sud-division buildings and double story dwellings on approximately 300 square metre lots are beginning to become more common, with higher rise especially where views of the peninsula from a higher rise viewpoint are applicable.
 In August 2010 the median sale price of houses in the area is $184,500 up 15% from the previous year but generally raising by a modest 10% per year on average.
 2002 saw a 38.9% growth in real estate value.
 Given the socio-economic status of the suburb, there is a high demand for rental accommodation in Norlane, with an expected rental return of $180 to $220 per week for a three-bedroom house.
 In 2018 saw a median 3 bedroom house price rise to approximately $350,000 with 2017-2018 period jumping over 20%.
 Rental yield is approximately 4% depending on quality of the property.
 Two bedroom unit saw a jump to $283,000 with rental yield of just over 5%.

 A majority of residents of are employed (in decreasing order) in engineering (6.83%), management and commerce (2.2%) and food, hospitality and personal services industries (1.5%).

 Norlane has several churches.
 In 2001, the five strongest religious affiliations in the area were (in descending order): Catholic, Anglican, Orthodox, Presbyterian and Uniting.

 Facilities

 Affordable housing close to shopping, transport and Geelong's largest employers make Norlane a popular suburb.
-Norlane's Waterworld boasts 2 25m indoor heated swimming pools, spa, gymnasium, two water slides, diving pool, outdoor children's pools and a splash-pad.
-Water World is located at Cox Road on the northern border of the suburb.
+Norlane's Waterworld boasts 2 25m indoor heated swimming pools, spa, gymnasium, two water slides, diving pool, outdoor children's pools and a splash-pad..
 Labuan Square shopping centre opened in 1954. but has since been largely superseded by the Corio Shopping Centre.
 Labuan Square, and other smaller shopping precincts around Norlane provide residents convenience within walking distance.
-Norlane Hotel on the Princes Highway is the largest local gambling venue and its bistro offers reasonably-priced food.
-Additionally, there is the Norlane RSL Sub-Branch situated at 29 Rose Avenue.
-Bunnings opened a store on Princes Highway in early 2013.

 There are three nearby boat ramps: Corio Bay Boat Club, Grammar School Lagoon Boat Ramp and St Helens Boat Ramp.
 There are seven parks covering nearly 9% of the total area, with ovals and facilities for skating and ball games.